tomas-light/cheap-di-react/README.md

 };

 const ComponentB = () => {
-  const logger = use(ConsoleLogger); // because we registered it as self logger.debug('bla-bla-bla');
+  const logger = use(AnotherConsoleLogger); // because we registered it as self logger.debug('bla-bla-bla');

   return 'my layout';